cloudevents/spec/discovery.md

 ##### id
 - Type: `String`
 - Description: A unique identifier for this Service.
 This value MUST be globally unique.
-While other metadata within this Service MAY change, this value MUST NOT.
-Because it is expected that Clients will use this value to know whether a Service returned by a query is the same Service returned by a previous query, Discovery Endpoints MUST ensure this value is immutable for the lifetime of a Service entity.
+While other metadata about this Service MAY change, this value MUST NOT so that clients can use this attribute to know whether a Service returned by a query is the same Service returned by a previous query.

+  Typically, this value is defined by the Discovery Endpoint, or one of the components behind it.
+However, there might be cases where the value is provided to the Discovery Endpoint, for example, during an "import" type of operation.

+  Whether a change to a Service would result in changing of the Service's metadata (except `id`) and thus be just an update of an existing Service, or whether the change would result in a brand new Service (with a new `id`) is not defined by this specification.

+  For example, if a Service's implementation is upgraded to a new version then whether this would result in a new Service (and `id`) or is an update to the existing Service's metadata, is an implementation choice.
+Likewise, this specifcation makes no statement, or guarantees, as to the forwards or backwards compatibility a Service as it changes over time.

+  Note, unlike the `name` attribute which only needs to be unique within the scope of a single Discovery Endpoint, the global uniqueness aspect of this attribute allows for the discovery of the same Service across multiple Discovery Endpoints.

   See the Primer for more information.
 - Constraints:
   - REQUIRED